MIE429: Machine Intelligence Capstone Design (Fall 2019, 2020)

 MIE263: Operations Research II: Stochastic OR (Winter 2011, 2012, 2013, 2014, 2017)

 Modelling and analysis of systems subject to uncertainty using probabilistic methods.
 Introduction to decision analysis.
 Derivation and application of Bernoulli and Poisson processes, Markov chains and queuing models.
 Stochastic optimization and extensions.
 Applications to engineering, games of chance, health care, and management.

 The programs below were developed for educational use to support classes that I currently teach (or have taught in the past).
 An email to me stating how and in what class you are using the program grants permission for unlimited use in educational settings.
 Feedback is greatly appreciated!

 Deal or No Deal

 Currently or previously used at: MIT, Duke University, US Air Force Academy, University of Calgary, McGill University, Georgia State University, KU Leuven, University of Auckland, Chester University, FOM University, University of Science and Technology of China.

 I created this Excel program many years ago for an MBA class at MIT.
 It has gone through a few revisions since, with the most recent revision during the summer of 2012.
 Thanks to help of a dedicated student, the gameplay has improved tremendously since the original version.
-This game can be used to illustrate topics such as sequential decision making, expected values, risk and utility, etc. Click here to download the program.
+This game can be used to illustrate topics such as sequential decision making, expected values, risk and utility, etc. Download Deal or No Deal program program.